Pacific Southwest, Region 9: Superfund

 Over 74 million gallons of groundwater have been treated and 2,000 pounds of VOCs removed since system start-up in 1982.

-Intel has begun implementing an in-situ bioremediation pilot test at its former facility at 365 East Middlefield Road in Mountain View to try to reduce VOC concentrations in the “hot spot” areas in a shorter period of time.
+Intel has been implementing an in-situ bioremediation pilot test at its former facility at 365 East Middlefield Road in Mountain View to try to reduce VOC concentrations in the “hot spot” areas in a shorter period of time.
 During the pilot test, the groundwater extraction and treatment system is not operating.
 See Intel's annual progress report for more information.

 Vapor Intrusion Remedy